ArtiosCAD

-ArtiosCAD is a software program dedicated to the design of folded packaging, mainly corrugated boxes and folding carton.
-It is used by box designers, box sample makers, die makers.
-ArtiosCAD is designed in Ludlow, Massachusetts in a subsidiary of Esko, with headquarters in Gent, Belgium.
-Worldwide there are about 25,000 copies of ArtiosCAD in professional use.
-Operating ArtiosCAD is typically a full-time job.
+ArtiosCAD is a computer-aided design software program dedicated to the design of folded packaging, mainly corrugated boxes and folding carton.
+It has been described as the "global standard" for box designers, box sample makers, die makers.
+ArtiosCAD is designed in Ludlow, Massachusetts by a subsidiary of Esko, which is headquartered in Gent, Belgium.
+It is used across schools as a teaching aid for students who will use it in the workforce.